nathanMcL/nathanMcL.github.io/ReadMe.md

 ### Tools

 - This page needs more thought.
-I like the idea of having different drop-down tool tabs.
+I like the idea of having different drop down tool tabs.<br>
+---
+- (04/14/2025.1320)
+At one point I think creating some sort of `HUB` display that has multiple catergorized digital tools (links/resources).<br>

+---

 ### Contact

 (04/13/2025.16:30)
 I haven't gotten to this page yet.
-Not sure how I want to do this page.
+Not sure how I want to do this page.<br>

+### Projects Page

+(04/14/2025.1320)

+I think creating a page that displays read only windowed read me write-ups of other projects could be useful.<br>